BUSINESS ELECTRICITY COMPARISON

 What’s the difference between fixed and variable business electricity tariffs?

-When comparing business electricity deals, you’ll notice suppliers typically offer two types of tariffs: fixed-rate and variable-rate.
+When comparing business electricity deals, you’ll notice suppliers typically offer two types of tariffs - fixed-rate and variable-rate.
+Most people opt for a fixed tariff as rates are usually cheaper, and this type of contract helps protect against price volatility.

 Fixed-rate tariffs